What "Figma to WordPress" actually means

 header.php, footer.php, functions.php, the full template hierarchy (page.php, single.php, archive.php, 404.php), enqueued styles and scripts, dynamic wp_nav_menu(), registered sidebars.

-Whichever you pick, the output is the same shape: a folder with index.html and assets.
+Use whichever Figma export tool fits your workflow.
+Whichever you pick, the output is the same shape: a folder with index.html plus CSS and image assets.
 That's your input to step 2.

 Convert that HTML into a real WordPress theme

-This is the work HTMLtoWP automates: splitting your HTML file into the WordPress theme structure, replacing hardcoded menu with WordPress dynamic menu, rewriting asset paths to WordPress get_template_directory_uri(), generating functions.php with proper enqueues, registering sidebars and theme support, and packaging it as one installable ZIP.
+This is the work HTMLtoWP automates: splitting your HTML file into the WordPress theme structure, replacing the hardcoded menu with a dynamic wp_nav_menu(), rewriting asset paths to WordPress get_template_directory_uri(), generating functions.php with proper enqueues, registering sidebars and theme support, and packaging it as one installable ZIP.

 Full step-by-step guide in How to convert HTML/CSS to a WordPress theme is here.